gtk-rs/gtk4-rs/book/src/installation.md

 # Installation

-Let's begin by installing all necessary tools.
+Let us begin by installing all necessary tools.
 First follow the instructions on the [GTK website](https://www.gtk.org/docs/installations/) to install GTK 4.
 Then install Rust with [rustup](https://rustup.rs/).
 Now create a new project with: